raulferreiradarocha960/single-api/README.md

 composer install

+Create the .env file by using the console command "cp .env.example. .env"

 #Creating a database connection

+Fillup the .env file database requirements with your local settings

 In this case, you must have mysql installed in your environment, or you can create a sqlite file in the database folder,